 7. Skip Napa, visit lesser-known wine regions

-While Napa is beautiful and produces some of the best wine in the world, there are so many other great wine regions around the US with far less visitors.
+While Napa is beautiful and produces some of the best wine in the world, there are so many other great wine regions around the US with far fewer visitors.
 This allows you more time to get to taste the wine, get to know the winemakers, and enjoy the atmosphere without crowds of people around.
 My favorite “less-visited” wine regions include Applegate Valley, OR, Los Olivos, CA, Temecula, CA, and Fredericksburg, TX.

 Read more about my favorite wine regions across the USA: